 Charles Staley explains Tudor Bompa’s system of classifying different aspects of training in his excellent book, “The Science of Martial Arts Training.”
 This system helps you analyze your training methods but also creates a hierarchy for training in which each level of the pyramid supports and prepares the others.
 Here’s what it looks like:

 - The base of the pyramid is training physical attributes: power, speed, endurance, etc. That’s what you spend the most time on.
 Especially in MMA, you need to be in peak physical condition when you step into the cage.
-Anything less and you aren’t as ready as you could be (see the “Do all you can” bullet above.)
+Anything less and you aren’t as ready as you could be (see above.)
 However, if this level isn’t solid, you’ll quickly be too tired to do good techniques or lack the power or speed to land them effectively.
-This means you can’t implement the strategy you prepared, which causes you to doubt yourself and voila: fear!
+This means you can’t implement the strategy you prepared, which causes you to doubt yourself, and voila: fear!

 - The first two levels revolve around resources and tools.
 The strategic and tactical level is about how and when to use them.
-Bear in mind that you shouldn’t assume your opponent will be an idiot.
-Expect him to be as good as you or better.
-So you need a strategy to beat him and use sound tactics.
+Don’t assume your opponent will be an idiot.
+Expect him to be as good as you or better and you need a strategy to beat him with sound tactics.
 When you have both, it’s easier to land your techniques and pressure your opponent.
 There’s nothing more confidence-building and fear-squashing than completely dominating an opponent…

 So how do you train that final psychological level to overcome your fear?
 Here are a couple things you can try: